AIgineerAB/data_visualisation_bi_course/05_powerbi_report_dashboard/README.md

 Once you have created a semantic model containing your data, you can start to create visualizations.
 There are two types of visualizations that you can create with Power BI: report and dashboard.
 A report is an interactive and multi-page document that presents the data in your semantic model with graphs and texts.
 While a dashboard is a single page document that shows a selection of graphs from different Power BI reports, which gives an overview of highlights from different reports.
 Therefore, a report is created using a semantic model, and a dashboard is created using multiple reports.
 The coming sections will guide you through the creation of two reports and a dashboard.

 ## Power BI Reports
+We will create a blank report and auto-create another report in this section.

 ### Data Engineer Salary Report
 Create the first report by using the previously created semantic model.
 Choose a blank report: